lcs-project/secretariat/special-publications/SP1.md

 This document is released under the terms of the CC BY 4.0.
 You may copy, distribute, publish, modify, or otherwise use this document provided that this notice is left intact and that you do not use technological measures to prevent further use.

-A Copy of the license is accessible at <https://creativecommons.org/licenses/by/4.0/legalcode.en>.
+A copy of the license is accessible at <https://creativecommons.org/licenses/by/4.0/legalcode.en>.